ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 ## Workshop Outline

-This workshop is designed to reduce frustration of getting started.
-We can't cover everything in a short workshop, but I hope to touch on enough that you'll know what to google as you embark on your Python journey.
+This workshop is designed to reduce the frustration of getting started with Python.
+We can't cover everything in a short workshop, but I hope to touch on enough that you'll know what to google in future.

 Topics covered:
 - What is Python and why (geothermal) people would use it